 In March 2017, the Companies jointly entered into a \$100,000 5-year unsecured term loan which amortizes monthly and has a fixed interest rate of 2.79%.
-The Companies are required to certify compliance on an annual basis of a minimum Risk-Based Capital level of 350% of Company Action Level are required to certify compliance on a quarterly basis that the Cash Reserve Ratio is not less than 1.25 to 1.00.
+The Companies are required to certify compliance on an annual basis of a minimum Risk-Based Capital level of 350% of Authorized Control Level as individual entities and on a combined basis, are required to certify compliance quarterly that the Cash Reserve Ratio is not less than 1.25 to 1.00.
 The Companies each received proceeds from the term loan of \$50,000.
-In 2021, HMO Blue paid principal of \$10,000 and interest of \$223.
-At December 31, 2021, HMO Blue had a carrying value of \$2,500 outstanding and no accrued interest.
-At December 31, 2020, HMO Blue had a carrying value of \$12,500 outstanding and accrued interest of \$1.
+In 2022, HMO Blue paid principal of \$2,500 and interest of \$12.
+At December 31, 2022, HMO Blue had no remaining principal or accrued interest outstanding.
+As of December 31, 2022, there were no violations of the debt terms and covenants reported.

 In September 2019, the Companies jointly entered into a \$150,000 five-year unsecured term loan which amortizes monthly with a fixed interest rate of 2.26%.
-The Companies are required to certify compliance on an annual basis of a minimum Risk-Based Capital level of 350% of Company Action Level and are required to certify compliance on a quarterly basis that the Cash Reserve Ratio is not less than 1.25 to 1.00.
+The Companies are required to certify compliance on an annual basis of a minimum Risk-Based Capital level of 350% of Authorized Control Level as individual entities and on a combined basis, are required to certify compliance quarterly that the Cash Reserve Ratio is not less than 1.25 to 1.00.
 HMO Blue received proceeds from the term loan of \$50,000.
-In 2021, HMO Blue paid principal of \$10,000 and interest of \$753.
-At December 31, 2021, HMO Blue had a carrying value of \$27,500 outstanding and accrued interest of \$2.
-At December 31, 2020, HMO Blue had a carrying value of \$37,500 outstanding and accrued interest of \$2.
+In 2022, HMO Blue paid principal of \$10,000 and interest of \$523.
+At December 31, 2022, HMO Blue had a carrying value of \$17,500 outstanding and accrued interest of \$2.
+As of December 31, 2022, there were no violations of the debt terms and covenants reported.